neighborhoods/KojoWorkerDecoratorComponent/README.md

     '../vendor/neighborhoods/kojo-worker-decorator-component/src'
 );
 ```
-The container building and caching be extracted from the Proxy into a dedicated class in order to test it.
+The container building and caching can be extracted from the Proxy into a dedicated class in order to test it.

 ### Decorator stack